tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 Don't forget that getting back into France requires you to go up the way you initially came down into Italy, too, so save some strength for it!
 Later in the day, the road actually stays secluded in the shadow of the ridge it ascends, which was a very welcome surprise for me that day.
 Once at the top, the descent into France felt triumphant, despite me getting thoroughly confused as to which lanes were for which direction!
 There was some construction on the side road next to the tunnel that particular day.

 Definitely don't forget to enjoy this part, too.
 And don't forget to take a picture of the French border sign like I did!
-It's basically on the [Ponte San Luigi](https://goo.gl/maps/nBFD3cBGWDy212hUA) next to a beautiful rocky canyon that's quite intriguing.
+It's basically on the {{< link text="Ponte San Luigi" url="https://goo.gl/maps/nBFD3cBGWDy212hUA" >}} next to a beautiful rocky canyon that's quite intriguing.
 And there's even a [bar](https://goo.gl/maps/DKebLzxm5Ze1RUFcA) next to it!

 {{< img francesign >}}